3xp10it/BadCode/README.md

 ### This is just the beginning

-- More regular expressions for PHP and Wordpress plugins (based on OWASP documentation) on its way
+- More regular expressions for PHP and Wordpress (based on OWASP documentation) in progress
 - Joomla! support is coming
 - Drupal support is coming
-- Many PHP frameworks support are coming too
+- Many PHP frameworks support are coming
 - CLI that check files automatically is coming too!
 - Other languages?

-**Note: This project won't save you from every security issues and especially intentionnal backdoor as the code can be obfuscated to bypass the detection.**
+**Note: This project won't save you from every security issues and especially intentional backdoor as the code can be obfuscated to bypass the detection.**

 ### Contributing